ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 R
 R<h1>This is NOT a PDF!</h1> <img src=x onerror=alert(document.cookie)>
 ```
+- document.cookies for XSS
+- non-HTML-based sinks?
+Like setTimeout.
+What does that mean?
+- Content security policy to prevent XSS?
+- Dangling markup injections?

 # Cross Site Scripting(XSS)
 Cross site scripting(XSS) allows an attacker to get a victim to run malicious code on their browser while looking like it came from a legitimate source.